Lakshkrish03/Home-Loan-default-Prediction/README.md

 # 📋 Project Workflow

-This project will be structured into three segments to ensure a systematic and accurate analysis.
+This project was structured into three segments to ensure a systematic and accurate analysis.

 ###  🏃‍♂️ Sprint 1:

-This phase will involve a preliminary study of the dataset, basic data cleaning, exploratory data analysis (EDA), and some initial feature engineering.
+This phase consisted of,
+* Data Cleaning : We addressed issues related to missing values, categorical variables, and feature scaling.
+* Exploratory Data Analysis 1 :  We identified different features and their relationships with the target variable.

 ###  🚀 Sprint 2:

-In this stage, we will conduct advanced exploratory data analysis, comprehensive feature engineering, preprocessing, and build baseline models to establish a foundation for advanced modeling.
-Additionally, we will develop a model evaluation framework that accurately reflects the practical use case of our models.
+This Phase consisted of,
+* Exploratory Data Analysis 2 : Insights gained from feature distributions and correlations.
+* Feature Engineering : Converted Object type features to Numerical type by one-hot encoding and addressed multicollinearity issues.
+* Baseline Modeling : Logistic Regression, SVM, Decision Trees, Random Forests, XGBoost, and Gradient Boosting were evaluated.
+  Performance metrics such as accuracy, precision, recall, and F1 scores were analyzed for both models with and without SMOTE.

 ###  🏁 Sprint 3:

-Building upon the baseline models and evaluation framework developed in Sprint 2, we will delve into advanced model building, optimization, evaluation, and interpretation.
+Building upon the baseline models and evaluation framework developed in Sprint 2, This phase will consist of,
+* Hyperparameter Tuning:
+   1. Grid Search: We can Perform an exhaustive search over a specified parameter grid to find the optimal parameters for each model or/and
+   2. Random Search: May also Use random search for a less exhaustive but faster approach to parameter tuning.
+* Cross-Validation:
+   1. Stratified K-Fold: Can Use stratified k-fold cross-validation to ensure each fold maintains the class distribution, providing a more reliable estimate of model performance.
+* Feature Selection:
+   1. Feature Importance: Can Use feature importance scores from models like Random Forests or XGBoost to identify and retain the most impactful features
+* Metrics:
+   1. AUC-ROC Curve: Evaluate the Receiver Operating Characteristic (ROC) curve and Area Under the Curve (AUC) to understand the trade-off between true positive rate and false positive rate.

-# 🤔 Key Questions to be Answered (which are subject to change as the project advances)
+# 🤔 Key Questions to be Answered in Sprint 3 (which are subject to change as the project advances)

 * What is the distribution of home loan defaulters across different demographic groups (e.g., gender, age, number of children)? <br>
 * Are there any observable patterns or correlations between the borrower's income level and the likelihood of defaulting on their home loan? <br>
 * Do individuals who own cars or real estate properties have a lower probability of defaulting compared to those who don't? <br>
-* How does the loan amount (AMT_CREDIT) and the associated annuity (AMT_ANNUITY) affect the likelihood of default? <br>
 * Is there a relationship between the value of the goods purchased with the loan (AMT_GOODS_PRICE) and the probability of default? <br>
 * Can we identify any significant predictors of default risk through exploratory data analysis (EDA) and feature engineering? <br>
 * How accurately can machine learning models predict the likelihood of default based on the available features in the dataset? <br>